 Her creative journey has been influenced by Jim Henson productions, Hayao Miyazaki anime, and similar works.
 She constantly lost and found herself within those stories, identifying with characters who didn’t look like her.
 This lack of representation led Ramona to explore abroad, and other marginalized cultures.
 While in Chile and Guatemala, she studied, volunteered, and gained fluency in the Spanish language, applying her cultural anthropology degree to understand the richness of the mythology and folklore of mainstream and indigenous groups.

 Being a spoken word poet, Ramona knows that her voice is her strongest weapon and continues to highlight that as a BookEnds literary fellow in her capstone podcast discussing Afrofuturism, called Hollow Moon, the podcast.
 As a literary agent, she wants to champion underrepresented voices in literature to elevate them to an even playing field.
-When she’s not immersed in fictional worlds, she’s a busy mom of 2 (and one fur baby, Rambo the cat), an avid baker, candle-maker, and DIY enthusiast/“Mona Stewart.”
+When she’s not immersed in fictional worlds, she’s a busy mom of 2 (and two fur babies (cats), Rambo & Criminal), an avid baker, candle-maker, and DIY enthusiast/“Mona Stewart.”

-She is also a Radiologic Technologist by trade, a former poetry editor for Blackberry: the magazine, indie publishing specialist at Bookbaby, inaugural 2021 fellow at Bookends Literary Agency, and now a Literary Agent.
+She is also a Radiologic Technologist by trade, a former poetry editor for Blackberry: the magazine, indie publishing specialist at Bookbaby Publishing, inaugural 2021 fellow at Bookends Literary Agency, and now a Literary Agent.

 Otherwise, she’s watching movies featuring The Rock or other absurd action films.
 She’s overjoyed to have found her agenting home at BookEnds Literary Agency with equally compassionate fellow humans and looks forward to midwifing more diverse books into the world.